 Life was passing by and I just didn’t care about immortalizing any moment of that life: I was too busy in gorging myself of it.

 I can say I never touched a camera anymore since then and up to winter 2013.
 A life whole ago.

 A life passed by in front of my eyes.
 In that period I also tried some home filmmaking.
-I made some video with a MiniDV digital camera.
+I made some videos with a MiniDV digital camera.
 But editing a video was too boring.
-I think I didn’t reach 8 MiniDv.
+I think I didn’t reach 8 MiniDV.

 The end of a big love with my girlfriend, the beginning of a new one with another.

 I started my own law firm.

 I started to get more and more involved in dog training.